Exploratory Analysis · Funnel · 2024

 Increase product discovery at the top of the funnel

-With 85% of sessions never reaching a product page, the biggest lever is improving how users engage with the catalog, through better landing pages, navigation structure, or personalized entry points.
+With 85% of sessions never reaching a product page, the biggest opportunity is better product discovery through landing pages, navigation, or personalized entry points.

 2